Toric invariance of vertically parametrized systems: Locally toric systems

-The results of this section yield a procedure to detect (generic) local toricity, when \Cref{alg:invariance} returns a matrix $A\in \ZZ^{d\times n}$.
+The results of this section yield a procedure to detect {whether a system is (generically) locally toric}, when \Cref{alg:invariance} returns a matrix $A\in \ZZ^{d\times n}$.
 Namely if $s+d<n$, then we readily conclude that $F$ is not generically locally $\T_A$-toric over $\GG$.
 Otherwise, all we need is to check nondegeneracy, which can be verified by computing $r:=\rk(C \diag(w) M^\top)$ for a randomly generated $w\in \ker(C)$ and deciding whether $r=s$.
 If this is not the case, then one should verify symbolically that the rank $r$ is smaller for all $w$.
-Finally, local toricity can be certified if $\rk(C \diag(w) M^\top)=s$ for all $w\in \ker(C)\cap \GG^m$.
+Finally, {$F$ can be certified to be locally toric} if \eqref{eq:nondeg_condition_all} holds.
 These steps are incorporated in \Cref{alg:summary} below, given for $\GG=\RR_{>0}$.